Oregon Success Stories

 Ruffwear Extends Reach to Fido in the Far East

 Business Oregon's export assistance has helped make Ruffwear, the Bend-based outdoor gear maker for active canines, a hit in markets such as Japan.

 Oregonians have always put great value on the long-term health of the environment in which they live, work and play, and therefore take a long-term view when making investments in economic development.
 Sustainability is an integrated concept in the strategic planning of most Oregon organizations and companies, but some are truly moving to the head of the pack.
 Governor Kitzhaber is continuing the Oregon Sustainability Awards to recognize those outstanding efforts.

-The 2012 Oregon Sustainability Awards event will be hosted by the Oregon Sustainability Board and Business Oregon at a major conference in December.
-The details of the presentation will be provided soon.
+The 2014 Oregon Sustainability Awards will be presented by the Oregon Sustainability Board and Business Oregon at the Northwest Environmental Conference on December 10, 2014, in Portland.

 Any private, public or non-profit organization is eligible to apply.
 Awards will be given based on merit, but organizations may be grouped by size and/or type in order to make comparing applicants more efficient and appropriate.
 Winners will show a commitment to sustainability that goes beyond compliance with regulatory requirements.
 Winners will be innovators in their fields and show that becoming more sustainable is not in conflict with achieving the organization's core mission, whatever that may be.

-Applications must be received by 5:00 pm on Friday, August 17, 2012.
-Applicants should expect a response approximately two months after the August 17 deadline.
+Applications must be received by 5:00 pm on Friday, August 8, 2014.
+Applicants should expect a response approximately three months after the August 8 deadline.

 Mark Brady, Clean Tech Strategist